Convergence of the Time Discrete Metamorphosis Model on Hadamard Manifolds: Review and preliminaries

-which bounds the first term in \eqref{eq:Gronwall} and the second term is estimated similarly by noting that $ Y^{-1}(t,\cdot)$ is the flow associated with the (backward) motion field $-v(1-t,\cdot)$.
-This proof can be further generalized to $C^0([0,1],C^{k,\alpha}(\overline\domain))$-norms provided that $m$ is sufficiently large. \end{proof} \begin{remark} Analogous results hold when replacing $\mathcal V$ by $C^{1,\alpha}(\overline{\domain})$ with zero boundary condition \cite[Chapter~8]{Younes2010}.
+and hence $G$ bounds the first term in \eqref{eq:Gronwall}.
+The second term is estimated similarly by noting that $ Y^{-1}(t,\cdot)$ is the flow associated with the (backward) motion field $-v(1-t,\cdot)$.
+This proof can be further generalized to $C^0([0,1],C^{k,\alpha}(\overline\domain))$-norms provided that $m$ is sufficiently large. \end{proof} \begin{remark} Existence results and bounds analogous to those in \cref{thm:DiffeoVelo} hold when replacing $\mathcal V$ by $C^{1,\alpha}(\overline{\domain})$ with zero boundary condition \cite[Chapter~8]{Younes2010}.
 Furthermore, the mapping $v \to Y^v$ is Lipschitz continuous in $v$, i.e.